Paula Newsome

 Paula Newsome is an American actress.
-In 2021, she appeared in the crime television series CSI: Vegas, as well as the Marvel Cinematic Universe film Spider-Man: No Way Home.
+She starred in a number of television series, most notable the ABC police drama Women's Murder Club (2007–08), and had recurring roles on NYPD Blue, NCIS, Barry, and Chicago Med.
+She is best known for her supporting role in the film Spider-Man: No Way Home (2021), and her leading role of Maxine "Max" Roby in the CBS crime drama series CSI: Vegas (2021–2024).

 Early life

 Newsome grew up in Chicago and is a graduate of Morgan Park Academy.
 She received a bachelor's degree from Webster University’s Conservatory of Theater Arts.

 Career

 Newsome began having an interest in acting as a child performing in community theater, before moving to New York City.
 While in New York, she was cast in a number of Broadway productions.
 She made her big screen debut appearing in a supporting role in the 1992 comedy film Straight Talk starring Dolly Parton.
 She went on to guest star in a number of notable television series, include Chicago Hope, Law & Order, Ally McBeal, Dharma & Greg, NYPD Blue, ER, Heroes, and Criminal Minds.
+In film, Newsome has appeared in Guess Who (2005), Little Miss Sunshine (2006), Reign Over Me (2007), Things We Lost in the Fire (2007), Thinspiration (2014), Black or White (2014) and Spider-Man: No Way Home (2021).